sav-che/TL-2/Authors/Penzig, Albert Julius Otto (later Alberto Giulio Ottone) {std. Penz.}.md

-> [!cite] BHL link: this entry starts at [page 156](https://www.biodiversitylibrary.org/item/103624#page/170/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 156](https://www.biodiversitylibrary.org/page/33189627) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Penzig, Albert Julius Otto \[later: Alberto Giulio Ottone\] (1856-1929), German (Silesian) botanist, from 1878 in Italy, Italian citizen 1882; Dr. phil.
-Breslau 1877; at Pavia with Garovaglio 1878-1879; with Saccardo at Padua 1879-1883; at the Stazione agronomica, Modena 1883-1886; professor of botany and director of the botanical garden, Genova 1887 (Jan)-1929; in Java Nov 1896-Apr 1897. (*Penz.*).
+Breslau 1877; at Pavia with Garovaglio 1878-1879; with Saccardo at Padua 1879-1883; at the Stazione agronomica, Modena 1883-1886; professor of botany and director of the botanical garden, Genova 1887 (Jan)-1929; in Java Nov 1896-Apr 1897.
+**Abbreviated name**: *Penz.*

 #### Herbarium and types